MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputpointersource.md

 ## -description

-Represents an object that is registered to report pointer input and provides pointer cursor and input event handling.
+Represents an object that is registered to report pointer input and provide pointer cursor and input event handling.

 ## -remarks